 Motion to Vacate Restraining Order Granted by Judge

 When a final restraining order is issued against a defendant, life as one knows it can significantly change.
 From getting flagged in criminal background checks to completely hindering job promotions, there is so much at stake when a final restraining order has been issued.
-Our out-of-state client was facing these issues from a restraining order that was issued a little over 19 years ago against him by his ex-wife.
+Our out-of-state client was facing these issues from a restraining order that was issued a little over 19 years ago against him by his ex-wife in Union County NJ.
 This effected his ability to travel abroad as well as his ability to own or possess firearms.
 After 19 years, the client contact the Tormey Law Firm in order to file a motion to remove the order as there has been a significant change in circumstances since the order was granted and it is no longer necessary to protect the victim.

 Leading up to the issuance of the order, our client and his wife (the plaintiff) were fighting constantly and disparaging one another.
 Despite the many verbal altercations amongst the parties, one day they engaged in a physical altercation following a disagreement over not cleaning their home.
 The two began to exchange words, which then led to objects being thrown at one another.
 Ultimately, this caused our client to physically restrain the plaintiff from breaking their tv, and he allegedly covered her mouth when she started screaming.
 The police became involved and the plaintiff later filed a restraining order against our client.

 Carfagno Motion – Change in Circumstances So Restraining Order is No Longer Needed